Hopkinetics-Team-C/Movement/Cheat Sheet.md

 -Pair Punctuation such as paranthesis ( ) and squared brackets [ ] are used to mark special meaning to the command that it is a part of.

--two slashes such as // are left by the programmer to let other programmers know what exactly the function is or what is going on.
+-Two slashes such as // are left by the programmer to let other programmers know what exactly the function is or what is going on.

 -